7 Best Neighborhoods in Houston, TX

 Montrose

-The neighborhood of Montrose is hip and edgy which is why it is often nicknamed “Houston’s Austin” referring to the city of Austin's vibe and energy.
-This artsy and boho community is located close to the Museum District which means that it is nearby top amenities and popular cultural destinations.
-Full of great bars, live music, cool restaurants, and an insane amount of art galleries, this neighborhood will appeal to your inner hippie.
-Surrounded by 1920’s mansions, traditional single-family homes, and a wide variety of apartments, condos, and townhomes, have your choice of property type in an eclectic setting.
+The neighborhood of Montrose is hip and edgy, so it is often nicknamed "HHouston'sAustin," referring to the city of Austin's vibe and energy.
+This artsy and boho community is close to the Museum District, near top amenities and popular cultural destinations.
+Full of great bars, live music, excellent restaurants, and a vast amount of art galleries, this neighborhood will appeal to your inner hippie.
+Surrounded by 1920s mansions, traditional single-family homes, and a wide variety of apartments, condos, and townhomes, have your choice of property type in an eclectic setting.

 Local Favorites:

-• Houston Center for Photography: This free photography gallery features amazing exhibits, photography workshops, and a digital darkroom.
-A must-see for avid photographers.
+• Houston Center for Photography: This free photography gallery features unique exhibits, photography workshops, and a digital darkroom—a must-see for avid photographers.

-• The Menil Collection: Housing over 17,000 works of art including paintings, sculptures, drawings, photographs, and prints.
-Spanning for 30-acres, this art museum is free admission and is an awesome place to spend the day.
+• The Menil Collection: Housing over 17,000 works of art, including paintings, sculptures, drawings, photographs, and prints.
+Spanning 30 acres, this art museum is free admission and is an excellent place to spend the day.

-• Postino Montrose: This Italian restaurant is a great spot for lunch and has an extensive wine list.
+• Postino Montrose: This Italian restaurant is an excellent lunch spot with an extensive wine list.
 The small plates and desserts are a must-try!

 Houston Heights

-Often referred to as “The Heights,” this Houston neighborhood is located in the Northwest area of the city.
-Known as one of the oldest neighborhoods in the city, many history buffs are flocking to the area for its historical architectural styles and property types.
-Find a variety of single-family homes boasting Craftsman, Queen Anne, and Victorian styles.
+They are often referred to as "The Heights," this Houston neighborhood is located in the Northwest area of the city.
+Known as one of the oldest neighborhoods in the city, many history buffs are flocking to the site for its historical architectural styles and property types.
+Find various single-family homes boasting Craftsman, Queen Anne, and Victorian styles.
 Not only are the housing types a defining characteristic of the neighborhood, but its vintage shops and cute walkable streets are part of its charm.
-While most homes in Houston Heights are relatively affordable there are certain properties that are listed up to $1.4 million.
-If you are looking at buying a home in this neighborhood then residents are required to follow the preservation rules that are outlined by the homeowners association.
+While most homes in Houston Heights are relatively affordable, specific properties are listed at up to $1.4 million.
+If you want to buy a home in this neighborhood, then residents must follow the preservation rules outlined by the homeowners association.

 Local Favorites:

-• Savoir Houston: Offering new-American cuisine in a chic setting.
+• Savoir Houston: Offering American cuisine in a chic setting.
 Enjoy dishes such as brisket, shrimp and grits, and burgers.
 Make sure to order a glass of wine!

 • Squable: This modern European eatery is in a casual setting and provides small plates, pasta, and amazing desserts.

-• Dish Society: Great quality food and amazing drinks in a counter-service setting.
+• Dish Society: Great quality food and incredible drinks in a counter-service setting.
 This is a must-visit for weekend brunch!

-• Alice Blue: A contemporary bistro with free parking serving craft cocktails and amazing Saturday brunch.
-The locals constantly rave about the french toast and quality service.
+• Alice Blue: A contemporary restaurant with free parking serving craft cocktails and amazing Saturday brunch.
+The locals constantly rave about the French toast and quality service.

 Greater Uptown

 The neighborhood of Uptown in Houston is a large business and shopping district located only 6.2 miles away from Downtown.
-This urban neighborhood is full of Texan character around the Western edge of the city and it is because of its location that Uptown is so desired by future residents.
-Known as a diverse area, Uptown is great for families and young professionals.
+This urban neighborhood is entirely of Texan characters around the city's Western edge, and it is because of its location that future residents desire Uptown.
+Known as a diverse area, Uptown is excellent for families and young professionals.
 As the neighborhood grows, more and more businesses, office spaces, and developments are popping up all over town.
 With a fantastic school system and high walkability score, it is no wonder why families are choosing Uptown as the perfect place to raise their children.
-Not to mention the many parks and green spaces that are scattered throughout the neighborhood provide its residents with a break from city life to enjoy the peaceful outdoors.
+The many parks and green spaces throughout the neighborhood give residents a break from city life to enjoy the peaceful outdoors.
 Full of open-air shopping centers, top-of-the-line dining, and never-ending entertainment, living in Greater Uptown is a once-in-a-lifetime experience.

 Local Favorites:

 • The Galleria: Did someone say retail therapy?
-This upscale shopping center is a safe place to shop and welcomes over 24 million shoppers every year.
-Featuring over 375 stores, 30 restaurants, an ice rink, and two hotels.
+This upscale shopping center is a safe place to shop and welcomes over 24 million shoppers annually.
+We feature over 375 stores, 30 restaurants, an ice rink, and two hotels.

-• Gerald D. Hines Waterwall Park: This sculptural fountain and park located in Greater Uptown Houston is open daily from eight in the morning until nine at night.
+• Gerald D. Hines Waterwall Park: This sculptural fountain and park in Greater Uptown Houston is open daily from eight to nine at night.
 Designed and built in 1985, this structure pumps over 78,500 gallons of recycled water every three hours and twenty minutes.

-• The FOMO Factory: This immersive art space and experience takes visitors through 17 different rooms that represent the journey through childhood.
+• The FOMO Factory: This immersive art space and experience takes visitors through 17 rooms representing the childhood journey.
 Admission is $23 per ticket.

 • Uptown Sushi: Get your sushi fix at this contemporary fusion roll restaurant.